SebiTimeWaster/Public-Teleport/README.md

 Requires [Fabric API](https://modrinth.com/mod/fabric-api) to be installed.

-- Download the `.jar` file from the [Releases page](https://github.com/SebiTimeWaster/Public-Teleport/releases) page that fits your Minecraft version and put it into your `mods` folder on your server or client
+- Download the `.jar` file from the [Releases page](https://github.com/SebiTimeWaster/Public-Teleport/releases) that fits your Minecraft version and put it into your `mods` folder on your server or client
 - Edit the configuration as described in Configuration if needed
 - Restart your server or client